17. DPDK Test Suite

 This example assumes that you have setup SSH keys in both the system under test and traffic generator nodes.

-# define one test run environment
+# Define the test run environment

 # the combination of the following two makes CC="ccache gcc"